 AU: This section describes findings for three separate groupings of facility type (not a repetition), each of which is specified in the description of the results (“herds using a bedded pack,” originally line 467; “cows housed on some type of deep bedding (i.e., grouping all herds reporting deeply-bedded stalls plus bedded pack herds,” originally line 469; “for the fifteen farms reporting bedding depth in stalls,” originally line 472).
 We have taken this suggestion and added language that hopefully clarifies that these are three separate groupings.

 Description of how bedding depth was measured is included on lines 269-273 in the Materials and Methods, and was elaborated as per the previous suggestion.
-We agree that adding this information to the Results section would improve the manuscript; this has been done on lines 409-412.
+We agree that adding this information to the Results section improves the manuscript; this has been done on lines 409-412.

 DISCUSSION SECTION: To me, this section feels way too long, not always relevant and with some repetitions.
 I’d consider shortening it sensibly and verify the concepts discussed as well as other studies mentioned are closely related to the results of the current study.